 Burning Fight: The Nineties Hardcore Revolution In Ethics, Politics, Spirit, And Sound

-While some define hardcore music as a sound, many believe it's more than that—underlying political values, motives, ethics, principles, and attitudes that form a community.
-Burning Fight provides answers, but moreso raises new questions for those drawn to the scene's political, social, ethical and spiritual ideas among the abrasive chords.
-Featuring commentary from approximately 150 people involved in the nineties hardcore scene as well as oral history articles about straight edge, politics, vegetarianism and interviews with a variety of influential bands there are interviews with 108, Avail, Burn, Cave In, Coalesce, Damnation A.D., Deadguy, Disembodied, Downcast, Earth Crisis, Endpoint, Groundwork, Guilt, Inside Out, Integrity, Los Crudos, Mouthpiece, Racetraitor, Ressurection, Rorshcach, Shelter, Spitboy, Split Lip/Chamberlain, Strife, Swing Kids, Texas Is The Reason, Threadbare, Trial, Unbroken, Undertow, and Vegan Reich
+Burning Fight: The Nineties Hardcore Revolution In Ethics, Politics, Spirit, And Sound by Brian Peterson provides some answers, but also brings up a whole new set of questions for those who've been drawn to the hardcore scene's political, social, ethical, and spiritual ideas amidst the screaming vocals and abrasive chords.
+Burning Fight features commentary from approximately 150 people involved in the nineties hardcore scene, as well as oral history articles about politics, vegetarianism, cultures like straight edge, and interviews with a variety of influential bands such as Avail, Burn, Earth Crisis, Inside Out, Integrity, Los Crudos, Spitboy, Strife, Texas Is The Reason, Unbroken, and more.

 You must log in to comment.